prgpascal/bluerand/README.md

 ##How it works
 * It uses two different input images (with the same resolution).
 These images are considered independent because captured in two different moments.
 * It use the [Mixing technique](https://tools.ietf.org/html/rfc4086#section-5), so the output will be unpredictable if at least one  image is unpredictable.
 * Only some of the total amount of pixels are considered.
 The CSPRNG [SecureRandom](https://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html) sets for each considered pixel how many consecutive pixels have to be discarded.
 In this manner the correlation between consecutive pixels is avoided.
-This also guarantees that if the generator is run twice two different outputs are generated.
+This also guarantees that if the generator is run twice two different outputs will be generated.
 * Only the BLUE channel is considered.
-So the correlation between different RGB channels is avoided.
+So the correlation between different channels is avoided.
-* The noise that can be found in images is located in the least significant bits ([LSB](https://en.wikipedia.org/wiki/Least_significant_bit)).
-For this reason only the LSB of each input byte is considered.
+* The noise that can be found inside an images is located in the least significant bits ([LSB](https://en.wikipedia.org/wiki/Least_significant_bit)).
+For this reason only the LSB of each input byte is used.
 You can also choose to consider the second least significant bit.

 ## Sample
 Simplest use: